Help kids focus on gratitude with this simple gratitude tree activity for kids.

-Make a Gratitude Tree with this Free Printable
+Gratitude Tree Activity for Kids with a Free Printable

 Every November, I make some sort of gratitude activity with my kids. past yearss we have made thankful hands, leaf-shaped gratitude chains, a traditional thankful tree, and a more modern-looking simple gratitude tree.
 I knew they wanted to make a gratitude tree again this year, and initially we were going to create a repeat of the super simple gratitude tree.
 Then I remembered our Pi Tree, and we decided to repurpose that tree printable for this activity!